P4 Search configuration reference

 File size limit (in bytes) when syncing from Perforce.

 The maxfilesize limit is to prevent large synchronizations and to prevent indexing the entire server.
-If you increase this limit, you may need to increase the memory (RAM) on your P4 Search instance.
+If you increase this limit, you might need to increase the memory (RAM) on your P4 Search instance.

 |